In search of a model for understanding war that is compatible with the “War Cycle”.

 Phenomenon A – The “War Cycle”: a sinusoidal phenomenon that exacerbates or attenuates tensions

-There are times when violence is exacerbated and times when it is mitigated.
+There are times when violence is amplified and times when it is mitigated.
 The transition from one to the other is gradual.

 Phenomenon B – An explanation of the outbreak of wars

 A war is caused by the accumulation of a set of causes and not by a single cause.